 “Special funds” shall mean all funds received by the College District other than those generated by operating fees and special fees collected by the College District pursuant to RCW 28B.15.100 and RCW 28B.15.500 and state general funds appropriated by the Legislature and distributed to the College District by the State Board.
 “Special funds” shall include, but not be limited to, funds received by the College District through contracts with federal, state, local, or private agencies; grants or gifts from philanthropic organizations; revenue produced by any auxiliary enterprise operated by the College District, or federal funds.
 In order to qualify for the exception from faculty tenure status, a position must be primarily maintained and funded at least fifty-one percent (51%) for salary and related benefits by special funds as defined herein.

-“Full-time position” shall mean one in which the faculty member receives a contract labeled full-time and works a regular load of his/her department or area for three complete quarters of an academic calendar year.
+“Full-time position” shall mean one in which the faculty member receives a contract labeled full-time and works a regular load of their department or area for three complete quarters of an academic calendar year.

-“Tenure Review Committee” shall mean a committee composed of the probationer’s faculty peers, a student representative, and the administrative staff of the College District; provided, that the majority of the committee shall consist of the probationer’s faculty peers.
+“Tenure Review Committee” shall mean a committee composed of five (5) members: three (3) faculty members, the unit administrator or designee, and one student.
+At least one (1) tenured faculty member will be selected from the candidate’s department or related discipline when possible and one (1) tenured faculty member from outside the candidate’s unit.
+When possible, at least one of the faculty members will be selected from the candidate’s primary teaching location (i.e., duty station).

 “Faculty peer” shall mean one who holds a faculty appointment.

-“Student representative” shall mean a full-time student chosen by the ASSVC Student Senate.
+“Student representative” shall mean a student chosen by the ASSVC Student Senate who has completed a minimum of 45 credits.

-“Administrative staff” shall mean those individuals holding administrative positions.

-“Administrative position” shall mean those positions identified as administrative positions in the College District Policies and Procedures Manual.

-“Probationer” shall mean any individual holding a probationary faculty appointment.
+“Candidate” shall mean any individual holding a probationary faculty appointment.

-“Probationary faculty appointment” shall mean a faculty appointment for a designated period of time which may be terminated without cause upon expiration of the probationer’s term of employment.
+“Probationary faculty appointment” shall mean a tenure-track faculty appointment for a designated period of time which may be terminated without cause upon expiration of the candidate’s term of employment.

 “Appointing authority” shall mean the Board of Trustees of Community College District No. 4.